BLB Solicitors

 Canada Life’s research has revealed that many estates are paying far more IHT than would have been necessary if some simple IHT planning had been undertaken.

-“Within the existing Inheritance Tax rules, there is a lot that can potentially be done to reduce, or even avoid entirely, your loved ones’ tax liability when you pass away, as long as you plan ahead” says Megan.
+“Within the existing Inheritance Tax rules, there is a lot that can potentially be done to reduce, or even avoid entirely, your loved ones’ tax liability when you pass away, as long as you plan ahead” says Sarah.
 “Understandably, what happens after we die is not something we like to think about, but I believe that most of us would rather maximise the amount being passed on to those we care most about.”

 Specialist Advice

-Megan and our Lifetime Planning and Wills team can ensure that you fully understand:
+Jenny and our Lifetime Planning and Wills team can ensure that you fully understand:

 • the current inheritance tax legislation;